YaoYinYing/PPRCODE_Guideline/README.md

   3. Click the Submit button.
  After the submission, the webpage will be automatically refreshed several times until the job finished.

+You may also click the link marked *Click here for a sample input sequence* above the sequence area to input a demo.

 ### How long does a sequence take to process?
 Less than three minutes.